JuliaPy/SymPy.jl/examples/tutorial.md

 ## Calculus

-`SymPy` has many of the basic operations of calculus provided through a handful of functions.
+`SymPy` has many of the basic operations of calculus provided through a relatively small handful of functions.

 ### limits